Environmental | Inspire IVF

 Promote water conservation by encouraging turning off taps when not in use, such as while brushing teeth or soaping hands, wiping dishes before washing, and avoiding disposing of trash in the toilet.

-In 2023, the company began collecting water usage data to serve as information for analyzing and monitoring the effectiveness of its water resource management initiatives.
+In 2023, the Company began recording statistics on water consumption to serve as data for analyzing and monitoring the effectiveness of its water resource utilization initiatives.

 Waste, Wastewater, and Pollution Management